A comprehensive guide to China’s latest retail developments

 The idea is to give people a feeling of connection to their food, so they get more enjoyment out of buying and eating it.
-The New Retail approach seems to be paying off as Alibaba has reported that Freshippo stores that have been open more than 1.5 years see 60% of sales come from online.
-This is a big increase on overall online sales for the country.
+The New Retail approach seems to be paying off as Alibaba has reported that Freshippo stores that have been open for more than 1.5 years see 60% of sales coming from online.
+This is a big increase compared to overall online sales for the country.

 Another interesting use case is JD.com’s 7Fresh grocery stores.
 The first of these opened last year and much like Freshippo you need the partner app to shop in the spaces.
 Once in-store you can use the built-in scanners to scan the barcodes on things like fruit.
-Information about the product will then appear on the overhead screen such as where it came from, how sweet it is and what others have rated it as.
+Information about the product will then appear on the overhead screen such as where it came from, how sweet it is and other customer ratings.

-Customers can shop online as well for delivery to their home in just 30 minutes for those close by.
+Customers can also shop online for delivery to their home in as little as 30 minutes for those close by.
 As with Freshippo, the store is also used as a distribution point with staff picking online orders from the shop floor.
 7Fresh even has its own version of the overhead conveyor system.

 We can’t talk about what’s happening in China without talking about the huge rise in tech-enabled automated and unmanned retail stores.
 It may not have been the birthplace of the movement, or have the PR clout that Amazon has for its Go stores, but it is the heart of it.